qwertymodo/ct-anime-intro/README.txt

 = Installation =
 ================
 1. Buy Chrono Symphony album in FLAC format (http://www.thechronosymphony.com/).
 Extract them all to a folder.
-2. Run make_music_pack.bat to create the music_pack
+2. Run convert_tracks.bat to create the music_pack
 3. Create a copy of your original ROM named chrono_msu1.sfc
-3. Patch the ROM using Lunar IPS or Floating IPS (http://www.smwcentral.net/?p=viewthread&t=78938)
+4. Patch the ROM using Lunar IPS or Floating IPS (http://www.smwcentral.net/?p=viewthread&t=78938)

 Please support the original author of the album.
 I known some sites will host the complete music pack in PCM format, I do not endorse them at all.